drupol/libraries_cdn/README.md

 The explanation of this new key:
 - plugins: array, the list of cdn plugins to search the library from.
 Will use all if not set.
 - aliases: array, if the library has different names.
+- limit: integer, set this to limit the number of results.
+If set to 3, it will return the 3 latest versions available.
 - options: array, this array will be applied to each file definition, see ```drupal_add_TYPE()``` (js or css) to see which are the keys.
 - download: array, options to download a local copy of the library
   - versions: array, version to download on any CDN when available.